-When studying abroad you will need to learn the language of the country that you're in at that time.
-So let’s take a look at language barriers, language barrier meaning, some language barrier in communication examples and how you can overcome them.
+When studying abroad, you will need to learn the language of the country that you're in at that time.
+So let’s take a look at language barriers, language barrier meaning, some language barriers in communication examples and how you can overcome them.

 What is a language barrier?

 So what is a language barrier?
 A language barrier is a phrase that describes a barrier or block in communication between different languages or dialects.

 - Dialects: This is more regional than national, but there can be subtle differences, either in general and local slang or through a difference in cultural norms within the language.
 For instance, Chinese has a number of different dialects, such as Mandarin and Cantonese.
 Even in the UK, Northern students may use different slang to those in the south.